Winter Fundraising Ideas To Heat Up Your Campaigns

 5. Winter favorite’s recipe book

-Who wouldn’t love to cook up a traditional holiday meal during winter?
-But not many people would know how to.
-You can solve that problemand raise money for your cause with this simple winter fundraising idea.
+Who wouldn’t love to cook a traditional holiday meal during winter?
+But not many people would know how.
+This simple winter fundraising idea can solve that problem and raise money for your cause.

 All you need to do is:

-- Ask people to write down the recipes with some personal tips.
-Ask your volunteers, staff members, and supporters to help you with this.
+• Ask people to write down the recipes with some personal tips.
+Ask your volunteers, staff members, and supporters to help you.

-Make sure you let people know that the proceeds go to charity and to drive more people to buy it.
-Encourage people to share the landing page link with their network too.
+Make sure to let people know that the proceeds go to charity to drive more people to buy it.
+Encourage people to share the landing page link with their network, too.

-You could also add an option to donate a custom amount (anything above the minimum price you set) on the landing page.
+You could also add an option to donate a custom amount (above the minimum price you set) on the landing page.
 Knowing that the proceeds go to charity, people might be inclined to donate more.

 Here’s an example of Food Writers for New Zealand selling their e-cookbook for Covid relief.